 The root cause question was added into the post recall report in mid-2016.
 As it was added later in the year, a full year of data is unavailable.
-The raw numbers can be seen in table 2 and the percentage of these numbers can be seen in table 3.
-By using percentages, this allows the data to be compared against 2017 and 2018.
+The raw numbers can be seen in Table 2 and the percentage of these numbers can be seen in table 3.
+By using percentages, this allows the data to be compared against 2017, 2018 and 2019.

 Packaging errors are the leading cause of undeclared allergen recalls (Figure 3).
-The exception to this was in 2016 when supplier verification issues were the leading cause.
+The exception to this was in 2016 when the most common reason was unknown.
 Unknown causes can be due to the food business not being able to determine the root cause or FSANZ did not receive any post recall information from the business following their recall.
 Although FSANZ sends reminders to food businesses, to provide post recall information, some still need follow up.
-Figure 4 shows that there has been an increase in unknown root causes.

 Table 2.
 Root cause for undeclared allergens food recalls by year

 |Supplier verification issues||0||7||10||4|